As you edge closer to your dream retirement, there are critical issues to consider.

 So it's important to have a strategy—before you leave the States—to ensure two things: that your coverage will never be interrupted wherever you choose to live and that it won't be adversely affected should you decide to seek legal residence status in another country.

 To help you better understand this issue, Ron tells the story of Rita, who has made Panama her part-time home for the past 12 years.
 (She has been covered by Medicare for the last five.)
-Three years ago she decided to get her Panama residence visa to relieve herself from the tax burden imposed by her state and in order to benefit from the discounts and incentives offered through Panama's renowned Pensionado (Retirement) Program.
+A few years ago she decided to get her Panama residence visa to relieve herself from the tax burden imposed by her state and in order to benefit from the discounts and incentives offered through Panama's renowned Pensionado (Retirement) Program.